 The HYDRO Chair is the result of close collaboration between British designer Tom Dixon and Hydro.
-It is designed to last for years and for easy recycling.
-Designed in 100% aluminium and with few components, it is easy to take apart when it will reach the end of its life as a chair.
+The Hydro EcoDesign concept helped ensure that the chair will last for years and that it can easily be recycled.
+Designed in 100% aluminium and with few components, it is easy to take apart and recycle when it reaches the end of its life as a chair.

 Tom Dixon is known for his love of metals and chose aluminium due to its suitable qualities for a light and robust chair designed with sustainability in mind.